 Wireless Communication

 The LED table will require wireless communication to talk between the microcontroller and the android device.
 The following research investigates a multitude of wireless communication methods that the group can take.
 Among the many technologies available, the group will focus on only the prominent ones of today such as: Bluetooth, ZigBee, Wi-Fi, and RF communication.
 The key features for the wireless communication method that would be looked at are the range, the data rate, and connectivity to the android device (cell phone) that the project would use.
 If the group’s senior design project is going to be able to communicate wirelessly with mobile devices, the group has to decide between two prevailing wireless technologies: Bluetooth, and Wi-Fi.
-The differences between Wi-Fi and Bluetooth are described by Table 3.2.B.
+The differences between Wi-Fi and Bluetooth are described by Table 3.2.B below.

 Before deciding on what wireless communication method to choose from, first the group needed to establish what was needed from the wireless communication from the device.
 For the most part, because of the simplicity task the group needs, the project does not need strenuous requirements.
 The transmission range was the first key aspect to look into.
 Since the user will only need wireless connection if he is near, or at least in the same room as, the device, it is not necessary to have a range larger than 10m.
 In addition, the fact that the range will be so close, means that the group should not have to worry about interference.